IJuanTM/simpl/add-ons/auth/README.md

 Alternatively, you can follow these steps:

 1. Copy the contents of the `.env` file to your project's `.env` file
-2. Copy the contents of the `app/Config` folder to your Simpl projects's `app/Config` folder
+2. Copy the contents of the `app/Config` folder to your Simpl project's `app/Config` folder
-3. Copy the contents of the `app/Controllers` folder to your Simpl projects's `app/Controllers` folder, except for the `AppController.php` file.
+3. Copy the contents of the `app/Controllers` folder to your Simpl project's `app/Controllers` folder, except for the `AppController.php` file.
 You will need to manually add the code from the `AppController.php` file to your project's `AppController.php` file.
 4. Copy the `app/Database` folder to the `app` folder of your Simpl project's folder
 5. Copy the `app/Pages` folder to the `app` folder of your Simpl project's folder
 6. Copy the `ts/input.ts` file to the `ts` folder of your Simpl project's folder